crolllab/crolllab_v3/index.md

 ---  |---
+5 Dec 2025 | We had a wonderful Christmas dinner together.
+So tasty raclette!
+1 Dec 2025 | A very warm welcome to Jigisha joining us as a postdoc!
+Check out her blog post [here](/blog/).
+28 Nov 2025 | We went on a wonderful lab retreat to the Jura mountains.
+Check out the [blog post](/blog/).
+26 Nov 2025 | Daniel was invited to visits in China.
+Check out the [blog post](/blog/).
 5 Nov 2025 | A very warm welcome to Melanie, Benjamin, Raissa and Joris!
 Very excited to have you with us.
 1 Oct 2025 | We recently published papers in Microbiome, Nature Comms, PLOS Biology, Trends in Microbiology & more.
 Congrats to all authors!
 Check out [our publications](https://pathogen-genomics.org/publications/)
 5 May 2025 | Sarai started her BRIDGE postdoc in our lab today.
 Welcome back!